mieky/litti/README.md

 ### Demo

-There's one running at http://mike.fi/litti/.
+There's an instance running at http://mike.fi/litti/.
+Everything happens inside the browser, so if you find it useful, nothing prevents you from doing actual work with it.
+Have fun!

 ### Running